‘Lucca is a small city in the Italian region of Tuscany, just a short 30 minute train ride from the central stations in Pisa and Florence…’

-Lucca spent a lot of time as an independent republic until it was eventually joined with the rest of Italian state in 1861, and is typically Tuscan in look and feel.
-After spending an evening, sitting on my deck on the outskirts of Pisa, raking through my AirBnB’s plethora of maps, we hatched a plan to hop a train the following morning and see why Napolean made the city his own.
+Lucca spent a lot of time as an independent republic until it was eventually joined with the rest of Italy in 1861.
+It has a typically Tuscan in look and feel.
+After spending an evening, sitting on my deck on the outskirts of Pisa, we hatched a plan to hop a train the following morning and check it out.

 Lucca is pretty compact, making it very easy to walk around.
-The train station is location just a short walk from the city walls and if, like me, you had to catch a bus at 6:45am and then a train at 8am, you should definitely stagger across to the gorgeous little cafe on the left of the town square and yourself out with a strong coffee or two before you get started.
+The train station is location just a short walk from the city walls and outside.
+If you need a coffee fix there’s a gorgeous little cafe on the town square where your can indulge before you get started.

-The walls surround the city and, given their age, are in exceptional condition.
-Unusually for the region, the walls have remained in place despite the growth of the city over the passage of time.
+The walls surround the city and are in exceptional condition.
+Unusually for the region, the walls have remained in place despite the growth of the city.

 The walls serve as a reminder of the fortification of Lucca and are now much used to walk through, either above or beneath to allow access to the centre within.
 Once you work out how to access the little underpasses and pathways through the walls, you’ll be fine.
 My first foray was through a dark passage, up some stairs, down some stairs, and then out into the early morning sunshine right next to the Lucca Cathedral.
 It’s difficult to ask for a better view to emerge to.